twplatformlabs/circleci-remote-docker/README.md

 twdps/circleci-remote-docker:<YYYY.MM>
 ```

 `<YYYY.MM>` - Release version of the image, referred to by the 4 digit year, dot, and a 2 digit month.
-For example `2020.05` would be the monthly tag from May 2020.
+For example `2025.04` would be the monthly tag from April 2025.
 This image is generated monthly, based on the then current release of the base image and related packages and provides a predictable fixed point for use in an executor Dockerfile.
-Occasionally there will be interim patches released and you may see `2021.08.1` or addtional numbered versions.
+Review the build log in the pipeline artifacts for the specific image and package versions.
+Occasionally there will be interim patches released and you may see `2025.04.1` or addtional numbered versions.

 `stable` - generic tag that always points to the latest, monthly release image.
-Provides a decent level of stability while recieving all software updates and recommended security patches.
+Typically used by other recurring builds and not recommended for pipeline usage.
+Pin pipelines to specific month-tagged builds.

 `edge` - is the latest development of the Base image.
 Built from the `HEAD` of the `main` branch.
 Intended to be used as a testing version of the image with the most recent changes.